dragonflyoss/d7y.io/docs/operations/deployment/architecture.md

   of Dragonfly's P2P capabilities through the C/S mode.
 - Support features such as task management, data visualization, and control of multiple P2P clusters.
 - Integration with cloud native ecosystem, such as Harbor, Nydus, etc.
+- Support AI infrastructure to efficiently distribute models and datasets, and integrated with the AI ecosystem.

 ## Architecture {#architecture}